-Rosi Braidotti, Posthuman Feminism.
-Cambridge: Polity Press (2022), 327 pages.
-ISBN-13:978-1-509-51807-4.
+Posthuman Feminism, by Rosi Braidotti, Cambridge: Polity, 2022, 327 pages, $74.95 (hardcover), ISBN 978-1-509-51807-4

 Hot on the heels of a spate of her own previous books addressing the posthuman, Rosi Braidotti has turned the full focus of her gaze on the uniquely feminist perspective that has nurtured the development of the field.
-Posthuman Feminism makes a strong case that feminist thought, as far back as the early 2nd wave, has set out many of the grounds on which this highly pertinent—and urgent—area of study has been built.
-As a scholar at the heart of feminist philosophy as it threw off its more reformist aims in the 1990s, Braidotti has always been notable for her ability to rethink the significance of her own research and not fall into the trap of believing that there is one single answer that would disassemble the structures of patriarchy to the benefit of not just women, but all the other others.
+Posthuman Feminism makes a strong case that feminist thought, as far back as the early second wave, has set out many of the grounds on which this highly pertinent—and urgent—area of study has been built.
+A scholar at the heart of feminist philosophy as it threw off its more reformist aims in the 1990s, Braidotti has always been notable for her ability to rethink the significance of her own research and not fall into the trap of believing that there is one single answer that would disassemble the structures of patriarchy to the benefit of not just women, but all the other others.
 Posthuman Feminism is deeply inclusive in its reach and committed to a traversality that demands the attention of academics across the humanities and social sciences.

-Right from the start, the structure of the book makes clear its investments, with Part I focusing on posthuman feminism as critique, and the more lengthy Part II turning to posthuman feminism as creation.
-Braidotti is nothing if not thoroughly apprised of the dangers of the contemporary global situation—and here Covid-19 is an inevitable intruder into the text, alongside the climate crisis, the re-emergence of white supremacist beliefs and values and much more—but she is also optimistic that feminist thought can chart a way out to a more vital and all-encompassing futurity.
-As in her previous work, she frequently references the two meanings of power, derived from Spinoza, as either potestas—the power to dominate—and potentia—the emergent power of self-affirmative action.
-The latter is what feminism has always brought to the table and Braidotti puts great emphasis throughout on her claim that intergenerational feminist analyses have been an important precursor of contemporary posthuman theory.
-Even though it still clings to the embodied human subject as its major referent, emancipatory thought must be appreciated for its embrace of vilified and devalued subjects –women in general, and especially LGBTQ+/disabled/indigenous and colonized peoples—but now is the time for progressive thinkers to dis-identify with what the convention understands as human.
+Right from the start, the structure of the book makes clear its investments, with part 1 focusing on posthuman feminism as critique, and the more lengthy part 2 turning to posthuman feminism as creation.
+Braidotti is nothing if not thoroughly apprised of the dangers of the contemporary global situation—and here COVID-19 is an inevitable intruder into the text, alongside the climate crisis, the reemergence of white supremacist beliefs and values and much more—but she is also optimistic that feminist thought can chart a way out to a more vital and all-encompassing futurity.
+As in her previous work, she frequently references the two meanings of power, derived from Spinoza, as either potestas—the power to dominate—or potentia, the emergent power of self-affirmative action.
+The latter is what feminism has always brought to the table, and Braidotti puts great emphasis throughout on her claim that intergenerational feminist analyses have been an important precursor of contemporary posthuman theory.
+Even though it still clings to the embodied human subject as its major referent, emancipatory thought must be appreciated for its embrace of vilified and devalued subjects—women in general, and especially LGBTQ+, disabled, Indigenous, and colonized peoples—but now is the time for progressive thinkers to dis-identify with what the convention understands as human.
 In her subsequent critique, Braidotti opens up the field to acknowledge that the voices of the socially and politically unheard have played an extensive role in developing posthuman thought.
-Her turn to less familiar feminist scholars writing out of the experience of being Black or indigenous, sexually excluded, environmentally attuned, or anomalously embodied is an important corrective to the mainstream history of (effectively white) feminism.
+Her turn to less familiar feminist scholars writing out of the experience of being Black or Indigenous, sexually excluded, environmentally attuned, or anomalously embodied is an important corrective to the mainstream history of (effectively white) feminism.
 Her contention is that it is precisely these other others who have thought beyond the boundaries of the human and seen the affinities that develop a posthuman understanding of the world and all its living elements.
-It is telling that Braidotti always prefers the term ‘posthuman’ to ‘posthumanism,’ the better I think to stress the materiality of what is at stake.
+It is telling that Braidotti always prefers the term posthuman to posthumanism, the better I think to stress the materiality of what is at stake.